Admissions to St Mary's CE Primary School are managed by West Sussex County Council.

 The highest priority is given to Looked After Children and all previously Looked After Children.
 (Previously Looked After Children are children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order.)

-- The child already has a sibling who is attending St Mary's CE School Clymping at the time the application is presented to the Admissions Committee.
+The child already has a sibling who is attending St Mary's School Clymping at the time of application.

 When deciding between applicants who have equal entitlement under one of the above criteria, the governors will have regard to the proximity of the applicant's home to the school.